-• Step 1: Determine the potential range of values for input variables (including load forecast, natural gas fuel prices, market prices for electricity, and CO2 costs).
-Then define a probability distribution for each variable; i.e. the likelihood that each value in the range may occur.

-- Step 2: Determine the correlation among input variables if any, i.e. the change in one variable directly related to a change in another variable. - Step 3: Generate a set of random input conditions, one value from each of the defined variables probability distribution reflecting any correlation among the variables, for each year of the study period. - Step 4: Calculate the resource portfolio's total system cost for each selected set of randomly generated variable values using modeling software to optimize dispatch of the selected portfolio of resources and then by running the model over 900 draws. - Step 5: Aggregate the results of the random draws from Step 4 and calculate the average cost and cost variability (mean NPV and 95th percentile risk).
+- Step 1: Determine the potential range of values for input variables (including load forecast, natural gas fuel prices, market prices for electricity, and CO2 costs).
+Then define a probability distribution for each variable; i.e. the likelihood that each value in the range may occur. - Step 2: Determine the correlation among input variables if any, i.e. the change in one variable directly related to a change in another variable. - Step 3: Generate a set of random input conditions, one value from each of the defined variables probability distribution reflecting any correlation among the variables, for each year of the study period. - Step 4: Calculate the resource portfolio's total system cost for each selected set of randomly generated variable values using modeling software to optimize dispatch of the selected portfolio of resources. - Step 5: Aggregate the results of the random draws from Step 4 and calculate the average cost and cost variability (mean NPV and 95th percentile risk).